 Let’s just be straightforward and say it like it is.
 Regardless of your beliefs, you are in a Christian-principled marriage or a selfishly controlling marriage.

-If you believe you may be in a selfishly controlling marriage, and you’d like help, please sign up HERE to be informed when our next Flying Free support group opens up.
+If you believe you may be in a selfishly controlling marriage and you’d like help, you can learn more about the Flying Free Sisterhood group HERE.